 There will be 1 midterm exam and 1 non-cumulative final exam.
-In addition to that, there will be weekly quizzes to test your understanding of the readings, and to encourage you to read in advance and not procrastinate until the exams come.
+In addition to this, there will be some quizzes to test your understanding of the readings, to encourage you to attend lecture and to read in advance and not procrastinate until the exams come.
 The distributions of these 3 components will be the following:

-Quizzes: 30% Midterm and Final: 35% each
+Quizzes: 20% Midterm and Final: 40% each